SquizAI/VibeCoding_1101/Chapter_01_The_Vibe_Coding_Revolution/Chapter_01_Advanced.md

 - Balancing AI generation with manual oversight in regulated environments
 - Managing technical debt in AI-assisted projects

-## Optimizing the Development Lifecycle with Unified Agentic Systems
+## Optimizing the Development Lifecycle with Advanced Vibe Coding

 Learn how to leverage modern AI assistance across all phases of the development lifecycle: